-The Housing Authority contracts for inspection services.
-To reschedule an inspection contact Sterling at (510) 962-9564.
+To reschedule an inspection contact the Inspections Clerk at (510) 981-5490.
 Please give us much advance notice as possible to avoid a “no show”.

 I don’t agree with the items the inspector marked as “fail” items.
 How do I appeal his decision?

-The first step is to contact Sterling at (510) 962-9564 and ask to discuss the item with a supervisor.
+The first step is to contact the Inspections Clerk at 510) 981-5490.
+The inpsections Clerk will give you a response as to why the item failed.
 If you are not satisfied with the response, you should submit a letter to the attention of the Berkeley Housing Authority Executive Director.

 What can I do if the tenant won’t allow me inside the unit to make repairs?